How to Scrub on a Mountain Bike: Essential Techniques and Tips for Perfecting Your Riding Skills

 It’s essential to maintain a stable center of gravity to execute a successful scrub.
 Keep your upper body in an athletic stance, with your elbows and knees slightly bent and your core engaged.
 As you approach the jump, focus on the landing spot and adjust your weight accordingly.
 Make sure to keep your body loose and relaxed to absorb any unexpected bumps or jumps.
 With consistent practice and honed weight distribution skills, you’ll be able to scrub more efficiently on your mountain bike, improving your overall riding experience.

-You may also like: Where to Mountain Bike: Exploring the Best Trails and Terrains for Your Next Adventure
+You may also like: Is a Hardtail Mountain Bike Good for Your Next Adventure?

 Understanding the physics behind scrubbing